 Stage Feature Question to be answered South Dublin Rational attributes Main assets What do visitors like to see and do?
 Outdoor pursuits - hard and soft - in its nature features; exploring historic and cultural heritage of towns and villages; participating and spectating at sports events; attending business events Emotional benefits Visitors' emotional take- out How do visitors feel about the place?
-Sense of escape from normal lives stimulated by a combination of physical activity, visual beauty, historic sites and warmth of reception Brand personality Main character traits Dublin's premier area for outdoor activities, easy to get to, and a complete contrast to other parts of Dublin Positioning statement Strongest competitive features What makes it stand out from everywhere else?
+Sense of escape from normal lives stimulated by a combination of physical activity, visual beauty, historic sites and warmth of reception Brand personality Main character traits How would it like to be seen and described by its main audience?
+Dublin's premier area for outdoor activities, easy to get to, and a complete contrast to other parts of Dublin Positioning statement Strongest competitive features What makes it stand out from everywhere else?
 The combination of three major elements: ideal natural environment and terrain for outdoor recreational activities and sightseeing; long history manifested through buildings, events and stories; and strong business and transport infrastructure Brand essence DNA What is its essential nature and character?
 Natural, invigorating, different, traditional values married to modern lifestyle